 Make sure the older adult has opportunities to help with as many duties as possible around the home: sorting and folding laundry, snapping beans, setting the table – letting the person know how much his or her help is required and appreciated.

-At Advanced Home Health Care, our home and rehabilitation services in Mount Pleasant, IA go beyond simply providing care in the home; our caregivers are committed to helping seniors live lives full of purpose and meaning.
+Our advanced home care and rehabilitation services in Mount Pleasant, Iowa go beyond simply providing care in the home; our caregivers are committed to helping seniors live lives full of purpose and meaning.
 For more recommendations on helping seniors maintain the highest quality of life, call us any time at 800.791.7785.
 For a full list of each of the communities we serve, please visit our Service Area page.